ausbin/sandvich/README.md

 installation
 ------------

-Dependencies: a recent version of [Python 2](http://www.python.org/) and [PyYAML](http://pyyaml.org/wiki/PyYAML) (for the default command-line interface).
+Dependencies: a recent version of [Python 2][] and [PyYAML][] (for the default command-line interface).

     $ git clone git://github.com/UncleNinja/sandvich.git sandvich
     $ cd sandvich
     # python2 setup.py install
     # install -Dm 755 bin/sandvich /usr/bin

-If you use Arch, download the [PKGBUILD](https://raw.github.com/UncleNinja/sandvich/master/PKGBUILD) and run `makepkg`.
-To use the command-line interface install `python2-yaml`.
+If you use Arch, download the [PKGBUILD][] and run `makepkg`.
+To use the command-line interface install the `python2-yaml` package in `[community]`.

 config
 ------

 As mentioned above, sandvich is based around a data pool.
 In the default interface this is initialized by a yaml file named `config.yml`.
-If you're not familiar with yaml, it might be helpful to familiarize yourself with it via [its website](http://yaml.org/) or the [wikipedia article](https://en.wikipedia.org/wiki/Yaml).
+If you're not familiar with yaml, it might be helpful to familiarize yourself with it via [its website][yaml] or the [wikipedia article][yamlwp].

 Here's an example config file: